Representative bureaucracy: Types of Bureaucratic Representation

 Bureaucratic representation is when it is expected that public administrator and government officials in a bureaucracy represent and conduct duties that are of concern for the interest of the individuals and groups the represent and serve.
 Studies have shown that there are an endless list of variable linking active and passive representation such as class, race, gender, ethnicity, as well as cultural traits such as language and religion.
 A number of studies have demonstrated a possible linkage between active and passive representation.
 Active representation is a process while passive representation is a characteristic.
 The possible linkage between active and passive is one that is complex and perplexing.

 Active

 Active representation is a function that concludes represented groups benefit from representative bureaucracies.
 Most active representation is concerned with how representation influence policymakers and implementation and assumes that bureaucrats will act purposely on behalf of their counterparts in the general population.
 An example being, women and men working beside one another within a bureaucracy, women are more likely to actively promote issues and agendas that benefit women in the general population.
 Potential barriers to active representation are peer pressures that appear within work environments as well as social ones.
-The pressures placed on bureaucratics of a primary group to conform are notorious within any environment.
+The pressures placed on bureaucrats of a primary group to conform are notorious within any environment.